|

 the building highlights just a brief moment in its history and the term cottage would

-The original house was probably built for the family of Timothy Knapp in the first quarter
+The original house was probably built for the family of Timothy Knapp in the late

 and his family, including his first two children.
 Later in the century it was used as a